Reading: Applied Part 7. Specification CI: specification as an executable artifact

 • contracts/**,

-> [project script].github/workflows/spec-ci.yml calls project scripts scripts/spec_ci/*.py.
+> [project script].github/workflows/spec-ci.yml calls the project scripts scripts/spec_ci/*.py.

 name: spec-ci